hauke96/g0Chat/README.md

 # g0Ch@
-g0Ch@: A simple terminal based chat written in go (unfortunately github does not allow @ in the repo name thats why the repo is called `g0Chat` and not `g0Ch@` :/)
+g0Ch@ (spoken "go chat") is a simple chat server written in go (unfortunately github does not allow @ in the repo name thats why the repo is called `g0Chat` and not `g0Ch@` :/).
+This repo also contains a terminal client which does only work in linux.

-The chat is a linux only application, it'll propably *not* run on Windows and *maybe* on Mac.
-Same for the server which might also run on Windows and Mac, but there's no guarantee.
+The chat is a **linux only** application, it'll probably *not* run on Windows and *maybe* on Mac.
+Same for the server which *might* also run on Windows and Mac, but there's **no guarantee**.

+## Public server
+There's a public server available with the IP `188.68.53.201`.
+If you're lucky, you'll find me in the channel `dev`.

 ## How to build
 ### Normally